a-griffiths/AutoSpec/README.md

 **REF:** this is the reference spectrum to use for cross-correlation.
 This can either be an aperture size or image name.
 If an aperture size is specified it must also exist in the APER parameter.
 Likewise, if you provide an image this must either exist in the IMG_NAME parameter or be set to MUSE_WHITE to use the white light image created from the datacube.

+**DATA_EXT:** this allows the user to specify the data and/or variance extensions of the datacube if they can not be automatically detected by AutoSpec (necessary for the likes of MaNGA cubes).
+These can be specified by extension number or name.
+For data only, this should be in the form of int or str, for data and variance specification, use (int,int) or (str,str).
+When not in use leave as ().

 **APER:** this is a list of aperture sizes to extract spectra from in arcseconds, this can either be a single value or a list of values (i.e. 2.0 or [1.0,1.5,2.0]).
 Maximum value should be less than or equal to half the SIZE parameter.

 **IMG:** list of additional image file names.
 This is useful if you are running AutoSpec in image mode where SExtractor is run on each image file in order to define the objects extraction regions.
 This is either a single string ('g-band.fits') or a list of strings (['g-band.fits','r-band.fits']).